caltechlibrary/dataset-instruction/02-large-data.md

 ### Creating the index

-To create we use _dsindexer_ giving it the index name and the map document name.
+To create we use _dataset indexer_ giving it the index name and the map document name.

 ```
-    dsindexer title-authors.json title-authors.bleve
+    dataset indexer title-authors.json title-authors.bleve
 ```

 Depending on the data, this command might take awhile to run.
 Authors and